daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 typing the following into the R console inside RStudio:

 ```
-install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv', 'usethis', 'devtools'))
+install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv', 'usethis', 'devtools', 'languageserver'))
 ```

-> Note: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).
+> **Note:** We will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).

 ### IRkernel